Support for Exams Officers on how to enter students for exams, including information on resits, key dates, entry systems and basedata.

 - Information you need to submit student entries (previously called Entry Fields) – help with the information needed to complete entry submission

-- Entry codes book (PDF) – contains the entry codes, information and restrictions
+- 2023/24 Entry Codes Booklet – contains the entry codes, information and restrictions

 - Top tips on getting your exam entries right first time